Skip To Main Content

 Immigrant Students

-• that all students, regardless of immigration status, have the right to attend school
+• That all students, regardless of immigration status, have the right to attend school

-• you never need to disclose your immigration status
+• You never need to disclose your immigration status

-• exactly what rights protect immigrant and undocumented individuals
+• Exactly what rights protect immigrant and undocumented individuals

-• how to get help from organizations in the Madison area that offer legal and social services
+• How to get help from organizations in the Madison area that offer legal and social services

-• how to get help from the Madison Metropolitan School District
+• How to get help from the Madison Metropolitan School District

 Resources for Students and Families